skyflowapi/skyflow-iOS/SkyflowFlowVault/README.md

 ```
 `grpcCode`, `httpStatus`, and `details` are only populated for this whole-request-failure shape - they're `nil` for client-side validation failures (empty `vaultID`, unmounted element, missing required field, etc.), which only populate `httpCode` and `message`:
 - `httpCode` is a client-assigned code describing the kind of problem (typically `400`, sometimes `404` for a "not found"-shaped issue like an empty records array) - it was never returned by an actual HTTP response, so don't treat it as a real server status.
-- `message` is a description prefixed with the SDK name and version, e.g. `"iOS SDK v1.26.0-beta.1 Validation error.'table' key not found in collect element.
+- `message` is a description prefixed with the SDK name and version, e.g. `"SkyflowFlowVault iOS SDK v1.26.0 Validation error.'table' key not found in collect element.
 Specify a valid value for 'table' key."`

 In short: if `grpcCode`/`httpStatus`/`details` are all `nil`, you're looking at a client-side validation failure (bad input, caught before any network call) - use `message` to see which check failed.
 If they're populated, the vault itself rejected or couldn't process the request.